javadssmsh/spoof_detection_deep_features/README.md

 - We extract the deep features from the 5th layer of the DNN.
 - And then finally fit the GMM on those features.

-The results im getting are not at all comparable to the results stated in the paper as i have missed a few crucial step that were mentioned in the paper but were out of my understanding,